spyroot/photongen/photon_dpdk23.11/README.md

 - Download, extract, build, and install i40e
 - Download, extract, build, and install iavf
-- at end we verify that we have right version loaded.
+- and verify that we have right version loaded.

+This latest driver as for Feb 2024

 ```bash
 export version_i40e="2.24.6"